Why an Operator?

 oc new-project myproject

-Let's now create a new directory in our
+Let's now create a new directory for our project:

 Navigate to the directory:

-Create a new Go-based Operator SDK project for the PodSet:
+Initialize a new Go-based Operator SDK project for the PodSet Operator: